 Which plan you should select depends on how your database will be used, but generally it is more

 economical to use the Package plan if your instance is used for more than 450 hours each month.

 If your instance is used sporadically, you can reduce costs by using the Per-use

 plan and setting your activation policy to

 More details about both plans are given below.
-You can also get a pricing estimate with the GCP Pricing Calculator.
+You can also get a pricing estimate with the Google Cloud Pricing Calculator.

 If you pay in a currency other than USD, the prices listed in your currency on Cloud Platform SKUs apply.

 |Tier||CPUs||RAM||Included Storage||Max Storage more info||Charge per Day||Maximum Concurrent Connections|

 You can change an instance's tier at any time, with just a few seconds of downtime.